Smoking & COVID-19

 E-cigarettes, also known as Electronic Nicotine Delivery Systems (ENDS), e-pipes, hookah pens, JUULs, mods, vape pens, or vapes are battery-powered devices that allow users to inhale aerosolized liquid (e-liquid).
-Anyone who uses e-cigarettes, or who is considering using e-cigarettes needs to be aware of the serious potential risk associated with vaping.

 - Most e-cigarettes contain nicotine, which is highly addictive.

 - One JUUL pod can contain as much nicotine as 20 cigarettes.

 - Exposure to e-cigarette aerosol may be a trigger for adults with breathing problems, such as asthma, increasing the risk of a severe asthma attack.

 - Acute nicotine exposure can be toxic.
 Poisonings have resulted from swallowing, breathing, or absorbing e-liquid through the skin.

 - Nicotine is not safe for pregnant women and their developing babies.